 Impact

-A vulnerability in Oracle MySQL Shell’s Dump and Load component allows an unauthenticated attacker who can reach the service over the network to compromise the shell.
-The known issue requires an attacker to leverage human interaction from a person other than the attacker, suggesting that a social‑engineering or credential‑harvesting approach may be needed before the exploit can be triggered.
+A vulnerability in Oracle MySQL Shell’s Dump and Load component allows an unauthenticated attacker with network access to compromise the shell.
+The known issue requires human interaction from a person other than the attacker, indicating that social‑engineering or credential‑harvesting may be needed before the exploit is triggered.
 Once compromised, the attacker can read any critical data available through the shell, resulting in a disclosure of confidential information.
-The weakness aligns with an improper access control flaw (CWE‑284) and directly affects data confidentiality, with no denial of service or code execution impact.
+The weakness aligns with a cross‑site request forgery type flaw (CWE‑352) and directly affects data confidentiality, with no denial of service or code execution impact.

 Affected Systems